KuanHsiaoKuo/the-rust-programming-book-khk/src/ch03-03-how-functions-work.md

   a value.
 * **Expressions** evaluate to a resultant value.
 Let’s look at some examples.

-We’ve actually already used statements and expressions.
-Creating a variable and assigning a value to it with the `let` keyword is a statement.
-In Listing 3-1, `let y = 6;` is a statement.
+We’ve actually already used statements and expressions:

+1. Creating a variable and
+assigning a value to it with the `let` keyword is a statement.

+In Listing 3-1,
+`let y = 6;` is a statement.

 <span class="filename">Filename: src/main.rs</span>